alexketrzyn-blip/Train-the-art-trainers-/README.md

 * **Content:** Detailed procedures for operating heavy machinery (printing press) and handling chemicals (Cyanotype solutions).
 * **Purpose:** Ensuring a safe working environment and professional instruction standards during the "Instructor-Participant" interaction.

-##  Process & Coordination
+##  Process and Coordination

-* **Logistics & Communication:** Through correspondence in German, students verified the host school's technical infrastructure.
+* **Logistics and Communication:** Through correspondence in German, students verified the host school's technical infrastructure.
 They confirmed the availability of a professional printing press, which was essential for the Copperplate Engraving workshop.
 * **Mentorship:** The project was overseen by a German Language Teacher.
 The teacher acted as a supervisor, observing the students' work and providing support only upon request, which fostered high levels of student independence and leadership.
 * **Safety First:** Specific protocols were developed for using personal protective equipment (single-use latex gloves) and managing the printing press (pinch hazard prevention).